Chicago Sanitary and Ship Canal at Romeoville, IL

 1/13/2005 14657.0 3668.0 18.68 4.06 0.000127 0.030

-Description of Channel.--The reach is mostly straight with a mild bend towards south near Romeoville.
-Cross sections generally are in a rectangular shape.
+Description of Channel.--The reach is mostly straight with a mild southern bend near Romeoville.
+Cross sections are generally rectangular in shape.
 The canal was constructed by using dynamite to cut an opening in the limestone outcrop.
-Bed material consists of bedrock and coarse gravel.
+Bed materials consist of bedrock and coarse gravel.
 Bank material is limestone bedrock.
-The banks are near vertical walls approximately 30 feet in height with top widths varying between 140 feet and 180 feet approximately.
+The banks are near vertical walls approximately 30 feet high with top widths varying approximately between 140 feet and 180 feet.

 Floods.--Maximum discharge, 19,466 ft3/s, Feb.
 21, 1997, gage height.
 23.95 ft.